andreasmcdermott/storybook-fetch-addon/README.md

 * id: string that identifies the item.
 * component: React component that will be passed the fetched props.
-* defaultValue: string that will be used as default value for fetching data.
+* defaultValue: optional string that will be used as default value for fetching data.

 ### fetchList

 `(items, component) => Component`

-* items: array of id/defaultValue pairs. [[id, defaultValue], [id, defaultValue]]
+* items: array of id/defaultValue pairs.
+Default value is optional.
 * component: React component that will be passed the fetched props for all items.

 ### Example